-Basis for Periodic Inventory System Perpetual Inventory System Comparison Meaning This system is based on continuous record keeping of various items of inventories.
+Basis for Comparison Periodic Inventory System Perpetual Inventory System Meaning This system is based on physical count of various items of inventories.

-Provides Under this system, inventory is Under this system, cost of sales is Information directly determined, and cost of directly determined, and inventory About sales is taken as a residual figure. is taken as a residual figure.
+Provides Information About Under this system, inventory is directly determined, and cost of sales is taken as a residual figure.
+Under this system, cost of sales is directly determined, and inventory is taken as a residual figure.
 Cost This system is comparatively simple and less expensive.
 This system is costlier as detailed records and high cost of maintaining them are must.
 Stewardship of Inventory This system provides a periodic stewardship of the inventory and little is known about the exact composition and amount of inventory items between actual counts in the beginning and at the end.
 This system provides a continuous stewardship of the inventory.
 Inventory records are continuously updated so that financial statements can be prepared at shorter intervals.
 Impact on Business Operations This system requires closure of business for counting of inventory.
 Inventory can be determined without affecting the operations of the business.
 Inventory Control Under this system, inventory control is not possible.
 This system provides a basis for inventory control so that physical stocks can be compared with book records and discrepancies, if any investigated.